fotisolgr/ansible-geo/README.md

 - Disaster recovery capabilities
 - Reduced latency for distributed teams
 - Read-only secondary instances that can serve Git operations

+## Which Playbook Should I Use?

+### For Existing GitLab Installations (RECOMMENDED FOR MOST USERS)

+**Use `configure-existing-geo.yml`** if:
+- GitLab is already installed on both servers
+- Your primary has data/repositories you want to replicate
+- You want to enable Geo without reinstalling GitLab

+**This is the safest option for production environments.**

+### For Fresh Installations

+**Use `site.yml`** if:
+- You're installing GitLab from scratch
+- Servers don't have GitLab installed yet
+- You want a complete fresh setup

 ## Prerequisites